Personal Identity and Uploading Mark

 that it is possible to scan and capture all the information of a human brain,

 does uploading preserve personal identity?
-I
+I will argue

-of the equivalency thesis: Equivalency thesis: If
+equivalency thesis: Equivalency thesis: If it is

-a silicon body.
-To
+body.
+To spell this

-schlocky episode in the original Star
+episode in the original Star Trek

-Dr. Janice Lester, after an alien “personality swapping” device is used on him.
+Janice Lester, after an alien “personality swapping” device is used on him.

 She, jealous of his power, takes control of his body, and, what is worse, his